riverrun/genxword/README.rst

 Once the crossword has been calculated, the user has the option to have it recalculated.
 Each time it is recalculated, the number of columns and the number of rows can both be increased.

-For further options, please refer to the man page.
+For further options, please consult the man page.

 Installation
 ============